mahmoud-aymann/uber-rides-prediction-flask/README.md

 ```

 ## GitHub: What to Commit
 Commit code, templates, and static assets.
-Do NOT commit big data/model files.
-This repo ignores `*.pkl` by default; share your `model.pkl` via Releases, Drive, or retrain script.
+For production-sized artifacts prefer Releases/Storage. `model.pkl` is included here for easy deployment on free hosting.

 ## Flask Highlights
-- Simple routes: `/` (form) and `/predict` (inference)
+- Routes: `/` (form) and `/predict` (inference)
-- Jinja templates and static assets for clean UX
+- Jinja templates + static assets for a clean UX
-- Model loaded once from relative path for portability
+- Model loaded once via relative path for portability
-- Ready for JSON API switch if needed
+- Easy to switch `/predict` to JSON API if needed

 ## Deploy (Render / Railway)
 These platforms support Python + Gunicorn easily.

-1) Push to GitHub.
+1) Push to GitHub
-2) Create a new Web Service from your repo.
+2) Create a new Web Service from your repo
-3) Build command: `pip install -r requirements.txt`
+3) Build: `pip install -r requirements.txt`
-4) Start command: `gunicorn wsgi:app --bind 0.0.0.0:$PORT`
+4) Start: `gunicorn wsgi:app --bind 0.0.0.0:$PORT`
-5) Add environment variables as needed:
-   - `FLASK_DEBUG=0`
+5) Env vars: `FLASK_DEBUG=0`

 The service will expose a public URL once deployed.